 Can You Run Multiple A/B Tests Simultaneously?

-You want to speed up your testing program and run more tests.
-High tempo testing, yeah?
-So a common question is: can you run more than one A/B test at the same time on your site?
+You want to speed up your testing program and run more tests—high-tempo testing.
+But can you run more than one A/B test at the same time

-If based on your assessment there’s a high risk of interaction between multiple tests, reduce the number of simultaneous tests and/or let the tests run longer for improved accuracy.
+If there is a high risk of interaction between multiple tests, reduce the number of simultaneous tests and/or let the tests run longer for improved accuracy.

-If you want to read more on this, read these posts:
+If you want to learn more, read these posts:

 Once you’ve got a prioritized list of test ideas, it’s time to form a hypothesis and run an experiment.
-Basically, a hypothesis will define why you believe a problem occurs.
+A hypothesis defines why you believe a problem occurs.
 Furthermore, a good hypothesis:

-- Is testable – It needs to be measurable, so that it can be used in testing.
+- Is testable.
+It is measurable, so it can be tested.

-- Gains market insights – A well-articulated hypothesis will let your split testing results give you information about your customers, whether the test ‘wins’ or ‘loses’ or whatever.
+- Provides market insights.
+With a well-articulated hypothesis, your split-testing results give you information about your customers, whether the test “wins” or “loses.”

-Craig Sullivan has put together a hypothesis kit to simplify the process.
-Here’s his simple version:
+Craig Sullivan has a hypothesis kit to simplify the process:

 And the advanced one:

-- Because we saw (qual & quant data)
+- Because we saw (qualitative and quantitative data),

-Client-side testing tools are things like Optimizely, VWO, and Adobe Target.
-Conductrics has capabilities of both, and SiteSpect does a proxy server-side method.
+Client-side testing tools include Optimizely, VWO, and Adobe Target.
+Conductrics has capabilities for both, and SiteSpect does a proxy server-side method.

 What does all this mean for you?
 If you’d like to save time up front, or if your team is small or lacks development resources, client-side tools can get you up and running faster.
 Server-side requires development resources but can often be more robust.

-You’ll basically want to set up goals (something that lets you know a conversion has been made, like a ‘thank you for purchasing’ page), and your testing tool will track when each variation converts visitors into customers.
+Beyond that, you need to set up goals (to know when a conversion has been made).
+Your testing tool will track when each variation converts visitors into customers.

 Alright.
 You’ve done your research, set up your test correctly, and the test is finally cooked.
-Now, on to analysis – and it’s not always as simple as glimpsing at the graph your testing tool gives you.
+Now, on to analysis.
+It’s not as simple as a glimpse at the graph from your testing tool.

-The point is, it’s possible that your testing tool could be recording the data incorrectly, and if you have no other source for your test data, you can never be sure whether to trust it or not.
-Create multiple sources of data (won’t go too far into detail, but read this post for how to set it all up)
+Your testing tool could be recording data incorrectly.
+If you have no other source for your test data, you can never be sure whether to trust it.
+Create multiple sources of data.
+(For more details, read this post.)

+What happens if there’s no difference between variations?
 Don’t move on too quickly.
-First, realize these two things:
+First, realize two things:

-1. Your test hypothesis might have been right, but the implementation sucked.
+1. Your hypothesis might have been right, but implementation was wrong.

 Let’s say your qualitative research says that concern about security is an issue.
-How many ways do we have to beef up the perception of security?
+How many ways can you beef up the perception of security?
 Unlimited.

-The name of the game is iterative testing, so if you were onto something, then try a few iterations that attempt to solve the problem.
+The name of the game is iterative testing, so if you were on to something, try a few iterations.

-2. Just because there was no difference overall, the variation might have beat control in a segment or two.
+2. Even if there was no difference overall, the variation might beat the control in a segment or two.

-If you got a lift in returning visitors and mobile visitors, but a drop for new visitors and desktop users—those segments might cancel each other out, and it seems like it’s a case of “no difference.”
-Analyze your test across key segments to see this.
+If you got a lift for returning visitors and mobile visitors—but a drop for new visitors and desktop users—those segments might cancel each other out, making it seem like there’s “no difference.”
+Analyze your test across key segments to investigate that possibility.

 The key to learning in A/B testing is segmenting.
 Even though B might lose to A in the overall results, B might beat A in certain segments (organic, Facebook, mobile, etc).